AdaCore/gnatstudio/docs/users_guide/extending.rst

     switch.
 In our example, they have the values :command:`Make` and :command:`-g`.
 The switch referenced by these attributes must be of type :file:`<check>` or :file:`<field>`.
-If it is part of a section, you must also specify the :file:'master-section' attribute.
+If it is part of a section, you must also specify the :file:`master-section` attribute.
 If the uses selects the check button of the this switch, GPS forces the selection of the check button for the slave switch.
 Likewise, if user sets the field to any value, GPS sets